 Meaty and Juicy-Duroc

 The Duroc is originally from America and is bred for its extremely tasty meat.
 If you want to dine on a juicy chop, then the Duroc will satisfy your taste buds.
-The Duroc produces lean and well marbled meat.
+The Duroc produces lean and well-marbled meat.
 This means less fat which means there is less loss during cooking.
-The result is a higher juiciness and a pleasant meaty pork flavour.
-By cross breeding the Duroc with the Landrace, you get the best of both worlds.
+The result is higher juiciness and a pleasant meaty pork flavour.
+By cross-breeding the Duroc with the Landrace, you get the best of both worlds.
 Both breeds are great mothers and breed large litters.
 When left to nature, these pigs will produce a high grain to meat ratio.

 The tenderloin is used in this wonderful summer recipe – Pork Souvlaki, which will bring back memories of the days spent in Greece.
 A something a bit closer to home, you can try the Hendo’s Hong Kong Pork Chop, which fuses that Sheffield iconic sauce with Chinese flavours.
 On a tight budget, but still want to wow…try the Pig cheeks with liquorice and pineapple!